Can survive without water for 10 months!

-Camel Reproduction and Life Cycles
+Reproduction and Life Cycles

 Camels are able to breed by the time they are between three and four years old for females and five years old for males, when the dominant male of the herd has breeding rights with the females.
 Both female and male Camels come into heat during the breeding season which usually lasts between November and March.
 After a long gestation period that can last for up to thirteen months, the female gives birth to either a single calf or occasionally twins which can already weigh as much as 40kg at birth.
-Within eight hours the young calf is able to stand and is then nursed by it's mother in the protection of the herd until it is big and strong enough to become independent.
+Within eight hours the baby camel is able to stand and is then nursed by its mother in the protection of the herd until it is big and strong enough to become independent.
 Young Camels begin to eat grass when they are between two and three months old and are weaned at roughly four months of age.

-Camel Diet and Prey
+Diet and Prey

-Camel Predators and Threats
+Predators and Threats

 Although they no longer exist in the wild, the large size of the Camel means that it would have had limited predators.
-Lions and Leopards would have been their most common predators however, the fact that Camels inhabit hostile, arid regions where very few large, carnivorous mammals can be found means that they would not have been hunted as regularly as other hoofed herbivores.
+Lions and Leopards would have been their most common predators; however, the fact that Camels inhabit hostile, arid regions where very few large, carnivorous mammals can be found means that they would not have been hunted as regularly as other hoofed herbivores.
 Although they were first domesticated by people more than 5,000 years ago they would have been hunted by them for their meat and hides for longer.
 Today, although no Camels exist in the true wild their domestic population is high and they are commonly found alongside people from Northern Africa to Western Asia.

 Camel Interesting Facts and Features

-Camels are not only hardy, desert animals because they can survive without water for up to 10 months providing they find food, but their relatively slow-paced lifestyle means that they can also travel vast distances (sometimes more than 30km) in just one day, whilst carrying a load that could exceed 200kg.
-As with a number of other domesticated animals, there are now various different breeds of Camel that have resulted from cross-breeding Camels with Bactrian Camels Camels to produce individuals that are either bigger and stronger to be used as working animals or are incredibly fast.
-Unlike any other mammal, Camels have unique oval-shaped red blood cells which allows the blood to keep flowing smoothly when the animal becomes dehydrated and the blood thickens.
+Camels are not only hardy, desert animals because they can survive without water for up to 10 months provided they find food, but their relatively slow-paced lifestyle means that they can also travel vast distances (sometimes more than 30km) in just one day, whilst carrying a load that could exceed 200kg.
+As with a number of other domesticated animals, there are now various different breeds of Camel that have resulted from cross-breeding Camels with Bactrian Camels to produce individuals that are either bigger and stronger to be used as working animals or are incredibly fast.
+Unlike any other mammal, Camels have unique oval-shaped red blood cells which allow the blood to keep flowing smoothly when the animal becomes dehydrated and the blood thickens.

-Camel Relationship with Humans
+Relationship with Humans

 Camels have been used for thousands of years by people both for transporting goods across the desert and as a good source of milk and meat.
 Their woolly hair can also be used to make clothing along with their leathery hides.
 Like other domestic animals, there are now numerous breeds of Camel but not all have been bred for truly practical uses with faster and faster breeds appearing that are then used for Camel racing.
-Their placid nature though, has meant that they can live alongside people and other livestock without hardly any problems.
+Their placid nature though has meant that they can live alongside people and other livestock without hardly any problems.

-Camel Conservation Status and Life Today
+Conservation Status and Life Today

 Today, although the wild Camel population is extinct they are Common as domestic animals throughout much of their natural range and further, with estimates ranging as high as 20 million individuals.
 In the 1800s, the first Camel was imported into Australia to be used to help people get between places in the vast desert.
 Since then more and more have followed which has to led there now being a strong feral population that is possibly as high as 1 million Camels roaming the deserts of Central Australia.